-The two biggest names in credit repair, Lexington Law and CreditRepair.com, are actually owned by the same company, although they offer very different services when it comes to credit repair.
+The two biggest names in credit repair, Lexington Law and CreditRepair.com, offer very different services when it comes to credit repair.
 Both Lexington Law and CreditRepair.com are considered some of the best credit repair companies and have years of experience in the credit repair industry, including helping consumers navigate debt and bankruptcy on their credit reports, but one offers users more choices while the other has a more user-friendly interface.
 Both are good credit repair companies, but which one should you use?
-Here are some Lexington Law reviews and CreditRepair.com reviews along with a breakdown of what each service offers:
+Here are some Lexington Law reviews and CreditRepair.com reviews along with a breakdown of what each of the credit repair services offers:

 Features: The Concord Standard package of Lexington Law credit repair offers what we mentioned above, but the Concord Premier package also offers extra scrutiny when it comes to the FTC regulations that lenders must follow when reporting to the credit bureaus.
 If they aren’t following those regulations, Lexington Law credit repair can request that derogatory information be removed from your report.
 The Concord PremierPlus package includes that, as well as monthly credit monitoring and identity theft protection.
 You can compare Lexington Law’s extensive services to sites like The Credit People, which offers the basics in credit repair.

 Guarantee: Lexington Law’s guarantee relates to the work that they promise to do for you, so make sure you read over your agreement before you sign anything.
-On the plus side, Lexington Law only charges for the work it has already completed.
+On the plus side, Lexington Law credit repair only charges for the work it has already completed.
 On the downside, it is not a 100% guarantee.
 Sign up for Lexington Law here or call this Lexington Law phone number (844) 259-3376 to talk to a live person.